NativeScript/docs/content/guide/running.md

 Go to `Settings › About phone › Software info` and then tap `Build number` at least 7 times until a message pops up saying "You are now a developer".

-Next, navigate back to `Settings › System › Developer options` and enable `USB debugging`.
+Next, go to `Settings › System › Developer options` and enable `USB debugging`.

 #### 2. Plug in your device via USB and verify it's detected